 The eye care provider will usually examine the retina using a microscope and special lenses.
 If they detect any signs of ARMD, they may need to carry out further tests.
 The most common diagnostic test carried out for detecting ARMD is called an OCT, which stands for Ocular Coherence Tomography.
 An OCT machine uses infrared light to image layers of the retina.
 It can easily detect the signs of Dry and Wet Macular Degeneration, and can also be used to assess if the ARMD is getting worse, or to monitor the effect of any treatment.

-People who have ARMD present, but it’s not severe, affecting their vision, or requires treatment, will usually need to have regular follow-up checks with their eye care provider.
-This will involve checking vision, and examining the retina with a microscope or using an OCT scan.
-It’s important to continue getting these check ups in case the ARDM progresses, so don’t ignore any symptoms, get your eyes checked regularly!
+People who have ARMD present, even mild cases that don’t have any significant vision issues still require regular follow-ups.
+This will involve checking your vision, and examining the retina with a microscope or using an OCT scan.
+It’s important to continue getting these check ups in case the ARMD progresses, even subtle changes might be a sign that a new treatment or intervention is required, so don’t ignore any symptoms, get your eyes checked regularly!

 Tips for managing ARMD yourself at home

 There are several things you can do to monitor your vision if you’ve been told you have ARMD.
 You should check the vision in each of your eyes separately a couple times a week.
 Testing both eyes together can mask significant loss of vision in one eye.
 You can do this while reading a newspaper or a book with normal sized print.
 Cover one eye at a time and observe what your vision is like.
-If you notice a blind spot, distortion, or bending of straight lines, and this has not been present previously, it could be due to recent or rapid development of Wet ARMD.
-You should see your ophthalmologist (eye doctor) as soon as possible if this occurs.
+If you notice a blind spot, distortion, or bending of straight lines, and this has not been present previously, it could be due to a recent or rapid development of Wet ARMD.
+You should see your ophthalmologist as soon as possible.

 Your eye care provider may also give you something called an Amsler Grid.
 This is usually a sheet of A5 white paper with a grid of straight black lines and a dot in the middle (like the earlier image).
 By looking at the dot in the centre of the grid with one eye open and the other closed, any distortion or blind spots can be easily detected.
 This method can be used to help monitor your vision and potential changes relating to ARMD.